 To sum up, these are things you need to do to control a palette;

-• use a variable font that is either a COLRv0 or a COLRv1 typeface
+- use a variable font that is either a COLRv0 or a COLRv1 typeface

-• in that, set the font-family and the base-palette number
+- in that, set the

-• if you want to override the palette, use the override-colors property to define different colours
+number - if you want to override the palette, use the

 Despite a good bit of support, I probably wouldn’t be using this on a client build as I think it’s got some limitations and is slightly difficult to predict.